Here you’ll find lots of helpful information on when to introduce your baby to solid foods and tips to make it easier, and what baby-led weaning is.

 Some parents find attending a Baby First aid course helpful.

 Naylor A, Morrow A. (2001) Developmental readiness of normal full term infants to progress from exclusive breastfeeding to the introduction of complementary foods: reviews of the relevant literature concerning infant immunologic, gastrointestinal, oral motor and maternal reproductive and lactational development.
-Available from: https://pdf.usaid.gov/pdf_docs/Pnacs461.pdf [Accessed 1st October 2017].
+Available at: https://pdf.usaid.gov/pdf_docs/Pnacs461.pdf [Accessed 17th December 2021].

-SACN-COT (2016).
-Assessing the health benefits and risks of the introduction of peanut and hen’s egg into the infant diet before six months of age in the UK.
-A Joint Statement from the Scientific Advisory Committee on Nutrition and the Committee on Toxicity of Chemicals in food, Consumer products and the Environment.
-Available from: https://cot.food.gov.uk/sites/default/files/jointsacncotallergystatementfinal2.pdf [Accessed 1st October 2017].
+SACN-COT.
+(2016) Assessing the health benefits and risks of the introduction of peanut and hen’s egg into the infant diet before six months of age in the UK.
+A joint statement from the Scientific Advisory Committee on Nutrition and the Committee on Toxicity of Chemicals in Food, Consumer Products and the Environment.
+Available at: https://cot.food.gov.uk/sites/default/files/jointsacncotallergystatementfinal2.pdf [Accessed 20th December 2021].